TAFIM: Targeted Adversarial Attacks against Facial Image Manipulations

-\paragraph{Experimental Setup} All images are first resized to $256 \times 256$ pixels.
-The global perturbation is optimized with a step size of 0.001 using the Adam optimizer for 75k iterations.
-For the face protection model $\boldsymbol{g_{\Phi}}$, attention $\boldsymbol{h_{\omega}}$ and fusion $\boldsymbol{r_{\rho}}$ network, we use the same UNet-64 encoder-decoder architecture, optimized for 100k iterations with a learning rate of 0.0001 and Adam optimizer.
+\textbf{Experimental Setup.} All images are first resized to $256 \times 256$ pixels.
+The global perturbation and conditional model are jointly optimized for 100k iterations with a learning rate of 0.0001 and Adam optimizer.
+For the protection $\boldsymbol{g_{\Phi}}$, attention $\boldsymbol{h_{\omega}}$ and fusion $\boldsymbol{r_{\rho}}$ network, we use the same UNet-64 encoder-decoder architecture.
 We use a batch size of 1 for all our experiments.
 For I-PGD, we use a step size of 0.01.
 Both I-FGSM and I-PGD are optimized for 100 steps for every image in the test split.
 More details on training setup and hyperparameters can be found in the supplemental.

 \textbf{Metrics.} To evaluate the output quality, we compute relative performance at different perturbation levels, i.e., we plot a graph with the x-axis showing different perturbation levels for the image and the y-axis showing how close is the output of the face manipulation model to the predefined manipulation target.
 We plot the graph for RMSE, PSNR, LPIPS~\cite{zhang2018perceptual} and VGG loss.
 In the optimal setting, for a low perturbation in the image, the output should look identical to the manipulation target; i.e., a lower graph is better for RMSE, LPIPS and VGG loss and higher for PSNR.